electrikmilk/cherrilang.org/language/menus.md

 @chosenItem = chooseFromList(list,"Choose a item")
 ```

-`chosenItem` will hold the item chosen from your list by the user.
+The variable `chosenItem` will hold the item chosen from your list by the user.